elee-tudublin/2022_FT.SSWD_8.1_Web-API_Add_Products_Start/readme.md

 }
 ```

-*Remember to export the new function*
+*Remember to import the new function*

 If successful (after validation) it will call the **`createProduct()`** function in `productData.js` to insert it into the database.